esrel/Stylometrics/README.md

 # Stylometrics
-PHP class for Lexical Richness metics (Useful as features for various NLP tasks)
+PHP class for Lexical Richness metrics (Useful as features for various NLP tasks)

 Based on: